-Slip and fall lawsuits fall under the category of prove that the premises you were on at the time of your fall were maintained in negligent manner and that this caused your accident.
+Slip and fall lawsuits fall under the category of proving that the premises you were on at the time of your fall were maintained in a negligent manner and that this caused your accident.

 How Will the Defendant Fight Against Me?

 The other party will want to prove that you are at fault for the slip and fall.
 Florida rules on slip and fall cases based on the rules of comparative negligence.
 That means, if you are found to be at fault for your part of your accident, you will have to pay part of the damages.
 The following actions, prior to the accident, may help the defense to prove you were partially at fault:

 - You were using mobile technology at the time of the fall